summonholmes/german-cryptography/README.md

 Installation
 ===
 *MATLAB*
 Drag the files to your MATLAB folder, or browse to the path after download or cloning.
-Then select a cipher to run, such as Shift_German.
+Then select a cipher to run, such as Shift_German.m.

 *Python 3+*
 Choose a cipher to run from the command line or IDE.